ethereum-optimism/specs/specs/experimental/op-stack-manager.md

 - The L2 chain ID, or
 - `keccak256(bytes.concat(bytes32(uint256(l2ChainId)), contractName))`.

-The former is used when we are only deploying a single instance of given bytecode which is the case for the `ProxyAdmin`, `L1ChugSplashProxy`, `ResolvedDelegateProxy`, and `AddressManager` contracts.
+The former is used when only a single instance of a given contract is deployed for a chain.

-The latter is used when we are deploying multiple instances of given bytecode, which is the case of all `Proxy` contracts.
+The latter is used when deploying multiple instances of a given contract for a chain, which is the case of all `Proxy` contracts.
 For these, the `contractName` is the name of the implementation contract that will be used with the proxy.

 This provides the following benefits:

-- All contract addresses for a chain can be derived as a function of chain ID without any RPC calls.
+- Contract addresses for a chain can be derived as a function of chain ID without any RPC calls.
 - Chain ID uniqueness is enforced for free, as a deploy using the same chain ID will result in attempting to deploy to the same address, which is prohibited by the EVM.
   - This property is contingent on the proxy and `AddressManager` code not changing when OP Stack Manager is upgraded.
 Both of these are not planned to change.
+  - The OP Stack Manager is not responsible for enforcing chain ID uniqueness, so it is acceptable if this property is not preserved in future versions of the OP Stack Manager.

 ## Security Considerations